- SAP is aggressively pushing HEC or HANA Enterprise Cloud and other private cloud providers.

 “Why AWS chooses to route its traffic through the Internet while the other two big players use their internal backbone might have to do with how each of these service providers has evolved.
 Google and Microsoft have the historical advantage of building and maintaining a vast backbone network.
 AWS, the current market leader in public cloud offerings, focused initially on rapid delivery of services to the market, rather than building out a massive backbone network.
 Given their current position, increasing profitability and recent investments in undersea cables, it is likely that their connectivity architecture will change over time.
 Enterprises considering a move to the public cloud should consider connectivity architectures to evaluate their appetite for risk while striking a balance with features and functionality.
 Enterprises should also be aware that even though public cloud backbones are each maintained by a single vendor, they are still multi-tenant service infrastructures that typically don’t offer SLAs.
 Furthermore, public cloud connectivity architectures continuously evolve and can be subject to precipitous changes at the discretion of the provider.”

-From the US to other regions, the results are quite close, with AWS lagging somewhat in 4 of the 5 comparisons.
+From the US to other regions, the results are quite close, with AWS lagging somewhat in 4 of the five comparisons.
 But the differences are small.

-From Singapore, there is no discernable pattern of advantage between the three providers.
+From Singapore, there is no discernible pattern of advantage between the three providers.

 Azure appears to lag both other providers.
 Each provider only has one location in Central and South America.